MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-mode.md

 ### What skills should I have to use advanced mode?

-To use advanced mode, you need the skill (or access to someone with the skill) of writing a SQL query which produces your segment as an output.
+To use advanced mode, you need the skill (or access to someone with the skill) to write a SQL query which produces your segment as an output.

 ## Get started with advanced mode

-There are two ways to enter Advanced mode:
+There are two ways to enter advanced mode:

 - The **Create segment** panel: